ai-rio/chuncking-system/docs/tutorial/Chapter 4: LLM Provider Integration.md

 Welcome back!
 In [Chapter 3: Hybrid Chunking Engine](03_hybrid_chunking_engine_.md), we learned how our system intelligently breaks down large documents into smaller, meaningful "chunks."
 These chunks are now perfectly prepared to be understood by powerful Artificial Intelligence (AI) models, specifically Large Language Models (LLMs).

 But here's a new challenge: there isn't just one LLM in the world!
-Companies like OpenAI, Anthropic, Jina AI, and **Docling** all offer their own amazing LLMs, each with different strengths, pricing, and ways you talk to them (their "API" or Application Programming Interface).
+Companies like OpenAI, Anthropic, and Jina AI all offer their own amazing LLMs, each with different strengths, pricing, and ways you talk to them (their "API" or Application Programming Interface).
+Additionally, we have **Docling**, which is an open-source document processing library that runs locally without requiring external APIs.

-> **🎉 NEW: DoclingProvider Integration Complete!**
+> **🎉 NEW: Docling Integration Complete!**
-> As of January 2025, our system now supports **Docling** - a powerful multi-format document processing platform that can handle PDFs, DOCX, PPTX, HTML, and images alongside traditional text processing.
-This integration provides the foundation for advanced document understanding capabilities!
+> As of January 2025, our system now supports **Docling** - a powerful open-source document processing library that can handle PDFs, DOCX, PPTX, HTML, and images locally.
+This integration provides the foundation for advanced document understanding capabilities without requiring external APIs!

 #### What Problem Does LLM Provider Integration Solve?